paulsuh/pytest-scenario-files/docs/source/respx_integration.rst

        you overwrite an existing response by setting a new response route with the same HTTP method and URL.
-    6. Responses will automatically queue up successive responses to the same method and URL and feed them to the calling test automatically.
+    6. Responses will automatically queue up successive responses to the same method and URL and feed them to the calling test in order.
-       Multiple responses for the same method and URL must be done explicitly in Respx.
+       Multiple responses for the same method and URL must be specified explicitly in Respx.

 Basic Usage
 -----------